oaxana/car-price-prediction/README.md

 5) Random Forest model performed the best by reducing overfitting and averaging multiple trees with 89% accuracy.
 Test RMSE was also slightly better than Decision Tree, and almost half the value of the RMSE error of the Linear Models.
 Test RMSE = 4859.
 6) XGBoost performed similarly to Decision Tree with R² score of 0.82 and Test RMSE = 6223

-## Notable Findings from Analysis of Linear Models Coefficients
+## Notable Findings from Analysis of Linear Models Coefficients:
 Based on the coefficients from the Linear Regression model, we can derive insights into how each feature influences the price of a used car.
 Since the coefficients from the Ridge and Lasso Regression models are similar, we'll focus on the Linear Regression model for this analysis.

 ### Year (3430.59)